Maybe It's Time: Critical reception

-Chart performance
+Commercial performance

 Following the soundtrack's release, "Maybe It's Time" debuted at number 93 on the Billboard Hot 100 chart, becoming Cooper's first solo entry and second overall, after lead single, "Shallow" (with Gaga).
 The song also reached number six on the Digital Songs chart, along with other tracks by Cooper, like "Black Eyes" and "Music to My Eyes".
-"Maybe It's Time" has sold 116,000 copies in the United States as of March 2019, according to Nielsen SoundScan.
+According to Nielsen SoundScan, it had sold 116,000 copies in the United States as of March 2019, and was later certified gold by the Recording Industry Association of America for surpassing 500,000 units in combined sales and streams.

 In Canada the track entered the Hot Canadian Digital Songs chart at number 12; it debuted on the Canadian Hot 100 at number 86.
 In Australia peaked at number 58 on the ARIA Charts, while in New Zealand the track debuted on the country's Hot Singles chart at number 16.
 Across Europe, "Maybe It's Time" became Cooper's solo entry in Hungary, Scotland and Switzerland, and on the download charts of France and the United Kingdom.
+It was later certified silver by the British Phonographic Industry (BPI) in the United Kingdom and platinum by Pro-Música Brasil in Brazil.

-Cover versions
+Other versions and performances

 On October 22, 2018, Jason Isbell performed "Maybe It's Time" live at Ryman Auditorium in Nashville, as part of his show's encore.
+In 2020, Isbell released his own demo of the track on Bandcamp alongside the previously unreleased song "Alabama Sky".
+Tom Breihan of Stereogum wrote that Isbell's rendition underscored how naturally the song fit within his own catalog, describing it as a simple, conversational performance of a track that had by then become something of a "cultural touchstone".
+Wren Graves of Consequence of Sound opined that although Cooper's singing as Jackson Maine was "surprisingly good", Isbell remained the stronger vocalist, praising the demo for its clearer phrasing, conversational tone, brighter acoustic guitar, and understated emotional delivery giving the song a renewed immediacy.

 Pearl Jam's Eddie Vedder covered the song live at Tempe, Arizona's Innings Festival in 2019, and later performed it once again at BottleRock Napa Valley 2024 in a duet with Cooper.
+English singer Dido covered it in 2019 at BBC Radio 2.